Kellyanne Conway: Spicer 'gave alternative facts' on inauguration crowd

 "You're saying it's a falsehood and Sean Spicer, our press secretary, gave alternative facts to that," she told NBC's Chuck Todd.

-She then went on to echo Spicer's claim on Saturday that it wasn't possible to count the count, despite Trump's team's accompanying insistence that it was the "largest audience."
+She then went on to echo Spicer's claim on Saturday that it wasn't possible to count the crowd, despite Trump's team's accompanying insistence that it was the "largest audience."

 "I don't think you can prove those numbers one way or another.
 There's no way to quantify crowd numbers," Conway said.